The lease agreement: content, duration, and legal obligations

 Security Deposit

-Rent Revision Clause
+Rent Review Clause

-House Rules and Usage Rules
+Internal Regulations and Usage Rules

-Mandatory Annex Documents to the Lease
+Mandatory Annex Documents for the Lease

 The Energy Performance Diagnosis (DPE)

-The Asbestos Diagnosis
+Asbestos Diagnosis

-The Lead Diagnosis
+Lead Diagnosis

-The State of Risks and Pollution (ERP)
+Risk and Pollution State (ERP)

-The Entry and Exit Inventory
+Entry and Exit Inventory

 Importance of the Inventory